 Primarily Russian architecture, as well as sites in other former Soviet republics, the Czech Republic, Estonia, Finland, Lithuania, Poland, and Ireland (12,500 photographs and 42,000 digital files to date).
 Selections of his work may be viewed in the features, Travels Across Russia: Murom and Torzhok

 Portraits of artists and their studios in the Manhattan art world from the 1960s to 1980s (1,900 photographs and negatives)

 Portfolios of Greek and 15th-century Florentine sculpture (680 photographs and digital files)

 Italian, French, and American art and architecture (5,200 photographs, and 700 digital files to date)

 Ancient architecture (500 photographs)

-Photographs of artists and architecture in New York, with a particular focus on the painter John Koch (800 photographs and negatives)
+Photographs of artists and architecture in New York, with a particular focus on the painter John Koch (800 photographs and negatives, some by purchase)